ecampiglio/capital_stranding_cascades/README.md

 # Capital Stranding Cascades

-This repository contains the code and material for: __Cahen-Fourot, L., Campiglio, E., Godin, A., Kemp-Benedict, E. and Trsek, S. (2021) *Capital stranding cascades: The impact of decarbonisation on productive asset utilisation*__
+This repository contains the code and material for: __Cahen-Fourot, L., Campiglio, E., Godin, A., Kemp-Benedict, E. and Trsek, S. (2021): *Capital stranding cascades: The impact of decarbonisation on productive asset utilisation*__

-The main code file is *Cascades_script.R*.
+The __main code file__ is *Cascades_script.R*.
 It requires the installation of [R](https://cran.r-project.org/).

 To run the main code, two additional files are required:
 * A library of functions (*Cascades_function_library.R*)